jontio/JDSCA/README.md

 ## Directory structure

-The [DSCA](DSCA) directory is where the Qt pro file is for the main application.
+The [JDSCA](JDSCA) directory is where the Qt pro file is for the main application.

 ## Compiling